RxSwiftCommunity/RxGRDB/README.md

         print("Changes in players or teams table")
     })

-try dbQueue.inDatabase { db in
+try dbQueue.write { db in
     try Player.deleteAll(db)
-    // Prints "Changes in players or teams table"
+} // Prints "Changes in players or teams table"
-}

-try dbQueue.inTransaction { db in
+try dbQueue.write { db in
     let team = Team(name: "Blue")
     try team.insert(db)
     try Player(name: "Arthur", teamId: team.id).insert(db)
-    return .commit
-    // Prints "Changes in players or teams table"
+} // Prints "Changes in players or teams table"
-}
 ```

 All elements are emitted in a protected database dispatch queue, serialized with all database updates.
 If you set `startImmediately` to true (the default value), the first element is emitted synchronously, right upon subscription.
 See [GRDB Concurrency Guide] for more information.